Orckestra/orc-shared/docs/infrastructure.md

 Constructs a state store with support for dev tools (as browser extension), routing, localization, API access and Immutable state.

-## `getTheme`

-- `highlight`: A string containing a CSS color.
-- `overrides`: An object containing values to be merged into the returned theme.

-Builds a theme objedct for use with `styled-components`.
-This contains lengths, colors, fonts and icon names for use in the application.
-As a side effect of importing `getTheme.js`, the standard UI fonts (Roboto Condensed and Open Sans) will also be imported.

 ## spawnerMiddleware

 This middleware is added by default when using `buildStore`. and permits adding 'spawners' to action types.
 Spawners are functions which can create and dispatch a new action based on the caught action and current state,